FAQ

 Yes.
 All timed courses will be tracked live using LiveTrail:

-> for the 13 km: finish ranking.
+> For the 16 km: finish line ranking.

 We invite you to download the LiveInfo by LiveTrail app, available on the App Store and Google Play, for optimal live tracking of participants.
 And download the LiveRun app if you are a participant to track and analyze your progress.